HendersonAlec2212/Mtg_Tips/README.md

 Every rule has cards that can stop it from happening normally.
 In MTG cards that say “don’t” do something always overpower cards that say “do” something.

-    EX: A card says everyone draws 3 extra cards instead of one at the draw step, however another card says players **Do Not** draw extra cards.
+    EX: A card says everyone draws 3 extra cards instead of one at the draw step, however another card says players Do Not draw extra cards.

     This means players do not draw extra cards.

-So when you see a rule, just know that it stands until otherwise changed by a card.
-So when you see a rule, just know that it stands until otherwise changed by a card.
-So when you see a rule, just know that it stands until otherwise changed by a card.
+<h1>So when you see a rule, just know that it stands until otherwise changed by a card.</h1>

 # General MTG Rules:
 ## These rules set up the foundation for the game.